shiguredo/momo/README.en.md

 ## Use "Ayame mode"

 "Ayame Lite" is a free signaling server.

-The room ID is "open-momo" in the sample, but it is recommended to use an ID that is difficult to guess.
+The room ID is "open-momo-en" in the sample, but it is recommended to use an ID that is difficult to guess.

 ```shell
 $ ./momo --no-audio ayame wss://ayame-lite.shiguredo.jp/signaling open-momo-en